 This course focuses on the application of anthropology in business.
 Access to meaningful information is often the difference between success and failure.
 Anthropological methods, by focusing on a holistic approach, qualitative data, and ethnographic analyses provide information in ways that traditional business simply cannot.
 Anthropology plays a critical role in understanding and analyzing diverse business and organizational issues in different societies and cultures, where cultural awareness and sensitivity is critical for successful business ventures.
-Sophomore standing required for enrollment.
+Sophomore standing.
 Prerequisite: SBSA 101.

-SBSA 388 Independent Study
+SBSA 388 Independent Study (1-3)

-Can be repeated for credit with different topic.
-Permission of instructor required for enrollment.
+Can be repeated for credit with a different topic.
+Permission of instructor.